Gene-Edited Chickens: A Breakthrough Solution for Avian Influenza Prevention

 Bird flu is a fatal disease for chickens with a fatality rate of close to 100%.
 Avian flu occurs when birds, such as chickens, ducks, and migratory birds, are infected with the ‘H5N1’ virus.
 It spreads through the air, infects the respiratory tract, and rarely infects humans.

 The chicken developed by the research team is attracting attention as a solution to prevent such large-scale infectious diseases.
-The research team focused on the fact that after the avian influenza virus infiltrates chickens, it proliferates depending on a specific chicken protein called ‘ANP32A’.
+The research team focused on the fact that following the avian influenza virus infiltrates chickens, it proliferates depending on a specific chicken protein called ‘ANP32A’.
 They found a strategy to edit the ANP32A protein gene to prevent the virus from multiplying.

 The research team edited the ANP32A protein gene in cells collected from chick blood.
 These cells were then used to hatch chicks.
 An experiment was conducted in which these chicks were fully grown into 10 chickens and then exposed to the avian influenza virus.
 As a result, 9 animals were found not to be infected.
-When the virus was artificially injected into chickens, about 5 chickens became infected, but the virus multiplied slowly.
+When the virus was artificially injected into chickens, regarding 5 chickens became infected, but the virus multiplied slowly.
 After observing the gene-edited chickens for more than two years, it was found that there were no problems with their health or egg production.
 In this study, the research team also discovered that proteins called ‘ANP32B’ and ‘ANP32E’ in chicken cells affect the proliferation of avian influenza viruses.
-The research team said, “If we gene-edit all of these proteins, chickens with complete resistance to avian influenza could be created.”
+The research team said, “If we gene-edit all of these proteins, chickens with complete resistance to avian influenza might be created.”

 [고재원 기자]